aydreeyun/data-structures-and-algorithms/README.md

 ## Introduction
 Data structures and algorithms (__DS&A__) are pivotal when it comes to technical interviews, especially at Big N companies and Unicorns.
 However, these concepts are often very difficult to grasp due to the vast amount of information needed to fully understand each data structure.\
 \
 This repo will serve as a hub for all information regarding data structures and algorithms.
-Whether you have a big interview coming up or you want to rejog your memory on these concepts, having all the information stored in an organized repo will help immensely with this process.\
+Whether you have a big interview coming up or you want to rejog your memory on these concepts, having all the information stored in an organized repo will help immensely with this process.
+I will also be adding sample interview questions from Big N Companies and popular LeetCode questions.\
 \
 All topics covered will be written in JavaScript.